knative/docs/docs/install/install-eventing-with-yaml.md

 ```

-## Optional: Install a default Channel (messaging) layer
+## Optional: Install a default channel (messaging) layer

-The tabs below expand to show instructions for installing a default Channel (messaging) layer.
+The tabs below expand to show instructions for installing a default channel layer.
-Follow the procedure for the Channel of your choice:
+Follow the procedure for the channel of your choice:

 <!-- This indentation is important for things to render properly. -->